Bald ‘Sports Illustrated’ Swimsuit Finalist Christie Valdiserri Is A Total Bikini Babe

 I put on my story 2 days ago, a pic of me w my old hair & wrote how much I miss it.
 But it wasn’t until my friend responded & said “but let’s take a moment to realize how much happier you are now… “ & then it hit me.
 As much as I miss my hair… I don’t miss where I was in my life during that pic where I had hair— I’m so much happier now & know who I am, compared to the young, broken me w hair.
 I can miss it of course, but gotta remember that hair isn’t everything !!! @si_swimsuit @mj_day are the ones I can thank for making me feel happy & confident in my own skin w no hair✨ Go check out @si_swimsuit page & read my personal interview w SI in the link in their bio & mine????

-Likewise chronicled via informative and empowering captions is how Christie is progressing as she battles the condition.
+Christie also chronicles her battles with alopecia via informative and empowering captions.
 An update made yesterday seemed to suggest that being hairless really isn’t the end of the world for this star.
-Christie seems to appreciate the bigger picture, plus she’s able to realize that beauty comes in all different ways.
+Christie seems to appreciate the bigger picture, and she’s able to realize that beauty comes in all different ways.

 Inclusiveness in itself is gaining ground.
 This year saw singer Miley Cyrus release her “Mother’s Daughter” video.
 The equality-embracing aspects featured a wheelchair-bound and transgender individual, plus a medically obese woman.
-Likewise moving forward are campaigns.
+Campaigns promoting inclusiveness are also gaining traction.
 Model Jordyn Woods went down the inclusive route for her latest SECNDNTURE athleisurewear campaign – the 21-year-old included models in wheelchairs and on crutches.

 View this post on Instagram